 Exploring the Connecticut River – Dr. Christie’s love of the river and years of service to the Connecticut River Joint Commissions inspired a number of activities for Richmond Middle School students.
 Beginning in May, 2017, sixth grade science classes will visit Kendal’s riverfront at the former Chieftain property to conduct water quality testing and observe river processes, thanks to a new agreement for public access to the river there.
 Other activities will include in-school showings of river-focused documentaries, and presentations on current issues in Connecticut River health and management, and exploration of Camp Brook and local geologic formations.
 We hope to add activities for 7th and 8th grade science students in the coming year.

 New After-School Offering – We are also now partnering with the Hanover Parks and Recreation Department to offer outdoor explorations for the “Kids After-School Time,” or KAST program.
 With Dr. Christie’s support, Conservancy staff will lead after-school science enrichment activities and field trips for 3-5th graders to Balch Hill, Storrs Pond, Trescott Water Supply Lands, and Oak Hill, as well as the Ray School’s own nature trails.

 Dr. Christie – A resident of Kendal at Hanover, Bob is a retired pathologist, Adjunct Professor of Pathology at Dartmouth Medical School, and writer.
 Formerly of Lancaster, NH, he served on the Lancaster Conservation Commission, White Mountains Regional School Board, and boards of several North Country non-profits.
 During World War II, he served as a tank company commander in Europe where he was awarded the Bronze Star.
 He served for over 15 years on NH’s Connecticut River Valley Resource Commission, appointed by Governor Merrill.

 At Hanover High School – We are pleased to offer an annual $500 scholarship to an outstanding senior in environmental science who plans to continue those studies after graduation.
-The Hanover Conservancy Award is generously underwritten by former president and board member emeritus, Jim Hornig (left).
+The Hanover Conservancy Award has been generously underwritten by former president and board member emeritus, Jim Hornig (left).
 Professor Emeritus of Environmental Studies and Chemistry, Dr. Hornig founded the Environmental Studies program at Dartmouth in 1978.